Erlotinib (Tarceva ®)

 Your ability to become pregnant or father a child may be affected by having this treatment.
 It's important to discuss fertility with your doctor before starting treatment.

-If you’re admitted to hospital for a reason not related to the cancer, it’s important to tell the doctors and nurses looking after you that you’re having erlotinib treatment.
-You should tell them the name of your cancer specialist so that they can ask them for advice.
+If you need to go into hospital for any reason other than cancer, always tell the doctors and nurses that you are taking erlotinib.
+Tell them the name of your cancer doctor so they can ask for advice.

 It’s a good idea to know who you should contact if you have any problems or troublesome side effects when you’re at home.
 During office hours you can contact the clinic or ward where you had your treatment.
 Your specialist nurse or doctor will tell you who to contact during the evening or at weekends.